1953–54 NHL season

 The 1953–54 NHL season was the 37th season of the National Hockey League.
-Six teams each played 70 games.
+Six teams played 70 games each.
 The Detroit Red Wings defeated the Montreal Canadiens in the final to win the team's sixth championship.

 League business

 National Hockey League (NHL) team owners gave notice to terminate the professional-amateur agreement with the Canadian Amateur Hockey Association (CAHA).
 The Canadian Press reported that the decision was to protect investments into amateur teams and to improve the financial return.
 The NHL proposed a new national junior ice hockey playoff format solely for teams sponsored by the NHL, instead of the existing Memorial Cup championship.
 CAHA president W. B. George predicted that the NHL would not last three years without the CAHA, and stated that it would end the current system which allowed a three-game tryout for an amateur with a professional team.
-In August 1953, the CAHA and NHL agreed in principle to a proposal that resumed east-west transfers of junior players, and increased the amount of profits to junior teams sponsored by the NHL.
+In August 1953, the CAHA and NHL agreed in principle to a proposal that resumed east–west transfers of junior players, and increased the amount of profits to junior teams sponsored by the NHL.
 At the semi-annual meeting, the CAHA agreed to distribute playoffs funds proportional to the profit on a series-by-series basis, but rejected the request to resume transfers from west to east.